MicrosoftDocs/dataexplorer-docs/data-explorer/connect-from-databricks.md

 ---
 title: Connect to Azure Data Explorer from Azure Databricks using Python
 description: This topic shows you how to use a Python library in Azure Databricks to access data from Azure Data Explorer by using one of two authentication methods.
-author: orspod
+author: manojraheja
-ms.author: orspodek
+ms.author: maraheja
-ms.reviewer: mblythe
+ms.reviewer: orspodek
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 11/27/2018
+ms.date: 05/21/2020

 # Customer intent: I want to use a Python library in Azure Databricks to access data from Azure Data Explorer.
 ---